miguelrincon/miguelrincon.github.io/_posts/2019-05-10-non-agile-agile.md

 ### Our issue management

 Our project management tool is Gitlab.
-This was not a calculated choice, but the result of having it already available as a code repository, and slowly adopted becuase it was easier to draft our issues and improvements directly there.
+This was not a calculated choice, but the result of having it already available as a code repository, and slowly adopted because it was easier to draft our issues and improvements directly there.

 I don't think the Gitlab issue tracker is the true reason for the success of the Agile setup, but it does help to reduce some of the fraction of tool switching and quick backlog refinement and issue tracking that lives in the same place as our repository.